bkupidura/nfc2mqtt/README.md

 I own one NFC reader (`ACR122U`), so all development is done on it.

 Tags **NOT** supported by nfc2mqtt:
-* All Mifare cards - ACR122U/nfcpy is not able to write on those tags (probably because of missing CRYPTO1 support)
+* All Mifare cards - nfcpy is not able to write on those tags (probably because of missing CRYPTO1 support)
 * NTAG210 - expose just 48 bytes for user data, its too small for encryption

-Tags suppoorted by nfc2mqtt:
+Tags supported by nfc2mqtt:
 * NTAG212 - **NOT TESTED** but should work
 * NTAG213 - works
 * NTAG215 - **NOT TESTED** but should work